izzoa/zim2epub/README.md

 - Extracts content from main entry when standard article paths aren't available
 - Avoids duplicate images in the output EPUB

+## Platform Support

+This package is compatible with:
+- Linux (Debian, Ubuntu, Fedora, etc.)
+- macOS

+**Note:** Windows is not currently supported due to limitations with the libzim library.

 ## Recent Updates

 - **Improved URL handling**: Added support for URL-encoded paths and special characters